Peeeeteer/tabbie/docs/get_started.md

-# 🚀 Getting Started with Tabbie
+# 🚀 Getting Started with Tabbie (STIL WORKING ON IT, COME BACK ON 1.
+OKTOBER OR SOMETHNG)

 ### Hardware Kit
 Buy the complete kit on Amazon: